clubedaentrega/api-lift/README.md

 The second step will snapshot `api/B-v4.js` and change `api/B.js`.
 This will change the behaviour of `/v5-dev/B` accordingly.
 Note that this does not honor backwards compatibility, since the same endpoint (under the same URL) went through a breaking change.
 But who else was using this endpoint has already been advised it could happen.
 The third step will unset `lastVersionIsDev`.
 This will remove support for v5-dev and enable support for v5.
 For this point on, v5 backwards compatibility should be ensured.

+## Run Info
+While processing the request, `process.domain.runInfo` is an express request instance. `req.requestId` is a string, unique for each request.
+As a result, in any async process created by the request, `process.domain.runInfo.requestId` can be used.
+Useful for logs, for example.

 ## Logging
 TODO